 I top each crispy baked tostada with a little of the warmed beans and the chicken and veggie mixture.

-Four baked tortillas on a baking sheet topped with refried beans and the chicken and veggie mixture.
+Tostadas on a baking sheet topped with chicken and vegetables.

 Let everyone add the toppings they love.
 I always put out shredded cheese, plenty of sliced avocado, cilantro, light sour cream, and a variety of hot sauces.